crums-io/stowkwik/README.md

 ## Limits

-A few thousand objects per store.
+~~A few thousand objects per store.
 Basically, the max number of files per directory in the file system.
-(Working on fixing this as I write.)
+(Working on fixing this as I write.)~~
+Done.

+Practically the limits of your storage medium.
+This uses a pretty scalable, deeper as you grow, directory structure.

 ## Roadmap